 3. Choose a blog post idea based on your analysis.

-In addition to analyzing your target blog’s top content, research the top content for your target blog’s main topics.
+In addition to analyzing trending topics and your target blog’s top content, research the top content for your target blog’s main topics.
 You can use tools like Feedly (free) or BuzzSumo (paid) to find posts that have received a lot of social media engagement or you can use Google search to find posts that generate a lot of organic search traffic.

 To find the top content in Google search results for the keywords with the highest search volume, try Ubersuggest (free).
 You’ll see the best keyword ideas on the left and the top content on the right.